 |Liable person (owner-occupiers only)||To qualify for a full deferral your gross income must not exceed||To qualify for a partial (50%) deferral your gross income must not exceed|

 Gross income is your income before any deductions, allowances or reliefs.
-It includes income that is exempt from income tax and income from Department of Social Protection payments but does not include Child Benefit.
+It includes income that is exempt from income tax and income from Department of Social Protection (DSP) payments, but it does not include Child Benefit.

 If you claimed a deferral for a year and your circumstances change you must inform Revenue.

-If one member of a couple who qualified for a deferral dies the deferral will remain in place until the next valuation date (currently 1 November 2019) and the income of the surviving person is not taken into account until then.
+If one member of a couple who qualified for a deferral dies, the deferral will remain in place until the next valuation date (currently 1 November 2025) and the income of the surviving person is not taken into account until then.

-On 1 November 2019, the surviving person may make a claim for deferral of the tax.
+On 1 November 2025, the surviving person may make a claim for deferral of the tax.
 If you satisfy the conditions, you will qualify for deferral.
-If you do not qualify for deferral the amount that was deferred up to the end of 2019 may continue to be deferred.
-Interest at 4% per annum will be continue to be charged on the deferred amount in the usual way.
+If you do not qualify for deferral after 2025, the amount that was deferred up to the end of 2025 may continue to be deferred.
+Interest will continue to be charged on the deferred amount in the usual way.

-If you inherit a property from another person (for example, a parent) the deferral will remain in place until the next liability date (1 November each year).
-After that date, Revenue may allow the deferral to continue if you apply for a deferral and satisfy the conditions for deferral in your own right.
-The transfer of the property to you means that the tax deferred to that point plus interest becomes payable at the date of transfer unless you satisfy the conditions for a deferral in your own right.
+If you inherit a property from someone who is not your spouse, civil partner or cohabitant, Revenue may allow the deferral to continue if you apply for a deferral and qualify.
+The transfer of the property to you means that the tax deferred (plus interest) becomes payable at that point if you do not meet the conditions for a deferral in your own right.